camppp/Fetch_BE_Take_Home/README.md

     python app.py
     ```

-2. Send requests to the server:
+2. Send requests to the server
 3. Press `Ctrl+C` to stop the application